The Hidden Costs of Owning an Investment Property Most People Ignore

 🧩 Final Thought

-The goal of investing is not to collect titles; it’s to maximize long-term wealth with the least stress possible.
+The goal isn’t to collect as many properties as you can—it’s to build long-term wealth with as little stress as possible.